 In the 18th century local granite quarrying produced a durable silver stone that would be used boldly in the glittering blocks, spires, columns, and parapets of Victorian-era Aberdonian structures.
 The city remains one of the United Kingdom's most distinctive, although some would say it depends on the weather and the brightness of the day.
 The mica chips embedded in the rock look like a million mirrors in the sunshine.
 In rain (and there is a fair amount of driving rain from the North Sea) and heavy clouds, however, their sparkle is snuffed out.

 The city lies between the Dee and Don rivers, with a working harbor that has access to the sea; it has been a major fishing port and is the main commercial port in northern Scotland.
 The North Sea has always been important to Aberdeen.
 In the 1850s the city was famed for its sleek, fast clippers that sailed to India for cargoes of tea.
-In the late 1960s the course of Aberdeen's history was unequivocally altered when oil and gas were discovered offshore, sparking rapid growth, prosperity, and further industrialization.
+In the 1970s, exploitation of newly discovered offshore oil and gas turned Aberdeen into a world energy capital.
+As reserves dwindle and the oil industry winds down, the city is seeking new ways to diversify its economy.